r0binthegr3at/MANTIS/README.md

 MANTIS is also the best bug for gathering information for a specific social media account

+as of 6/5/25 I am still working on this script:)

 TOOLS/IMPORTS
 ----------------------------
 whois -- for domain whois lookup